 The process of becoming PCI certified takes months of work — and you honestly don’t need that headache if your app is going to simply pass the card data to a gateway for long-term storage.
 But at the same time anyone who accepts credit card payments — even those with mobile payment system integration — needs to comply with PCI-DSS rules.

 Braintree and Stripe do much of the heavy lifting for you.
 With the help of Braintree.js / Stripe.js integration you can store your customers’ payment information in a secure vault and then transmit that information directly to a payment system’s servers.
 Also, you will have to fill out a security quality questionnaire.
 Read more about how this works for Stripe and Braintree.
-Now let’s look at the major payment gateway solutions for mobile apps.
+Now let’s look at these two most popular mobile payment gateways.

 Stripe vs. Braintree

-After eBay subsidiary PayPal bought Braintree for as much as $800M, the talk as to whether Braintree is as cool as Stripe became even more engrossing.
+After payment gateway provider PayPal bought Braintree bought Braintreefor as much $800M, the talk as to whether Braintree is a cool as Stripe became even more engrossing. eBay subsidiary PayPal bought Braintree for as much as $800M, the talk as to whether Braintree is as cool as Stripe became even more engrossing.
 Stripe has been doing a good job winning most of the new business in the app world.
 What’s more, Stripe has even taken some big clients away from Braintree, such as ride-sharing apps Lyft and Sidecar.
 (By the way, the designer’s abode Dribbble also works with Stripe.)

 Perhaps more significantly, Facebook has been testing their “buy” button powered by Stripe.
 This button allows Facebook users to purchase goods that are featured in ads or posts on the social network.
 Stripe is also Twitter’s only payment partner getting ready to bring Twitter’s e-commerce initiative to the masses.
 “Buy” buttons within tweets that let users shop for stuff without leaving their Twitter feeds are in the near future.